 What inspired you to write The Evan Ross series?

-I've been a fan of nautical fiction and, in particular, books involving the age of sail for many years.
-Specifically, I find the period from the beginning of the American Revolutionary War of 1776 through to Napoleon's defeat at Waterloo in 1815 fascinating.
-The Caribbean was the setting for much of the action during this tumultuous period of history.
-It's all plenty of material for a historical fiction author to work with.
+I've been a fan of nautical fiction and books involving the age of sail for many years.
+The period from the beginning of the American Revolutionary War of 1776 through to Napoleon's defeat at Waterloo in 1815 is fascinating.
+The Caribbean was the setting for much of the action during this tumultuous period of history and it has plenty of material for a historical fiction author to work with.